 - Cook for a few mins until the tomatoes start to break down, then add the puree and lemon juice. – Pic 5

-- Cook for a few mins to take the bitterness out of the puree, then turn the heat down slightly and add the passata. – Pic 6
+- Cook for a few mins to take the bitterness out of the puree, then turn the heat down slightly and add the passata and herbs. – Pic 6

 - Let the sauce simmer for 5 or 10 mins, stirring regularly.

 - In an oven proof dish, place a layer of aubergines and courgettes, then a layer of sauce, then a layer of mozzarella – Pic 7, 8 & 9.

 - Keep layering until you’ve used up all your ingredients, finishing with mozzarella and a sprinkle of Parmesan if you like. – Pic 10

 - Bake for 20 mins, or until the sauce is bubbling away around the sides and the cheese on top is starting to brown. – Pic 11